eldoy/conficurse/README.md

-# Conficurse Recursive Config Loader
+# Conficurse Config Loader

 The conficurse library will load your config YAML, JSON and JS files as a Javascript object.
-This is great for huge configuration file hierarchies.
+This is great for huge configuration file hierarchies or applications with deep structures.

-Extra features:
+**Awesome features:**

 - Env support, merges files automatically based on your current environment
 - Supports callback function for changing file content before require
-- Can lazy load modules using Javascript Proxies
+- Can lazy load modules using Javascript proxy objects
 - You can load your files async using promises

 ### Install